GRAVITY, ENTROPY, AND

 It is the ever-present threat of time, implicit in the very nature of light as "frequency", which propels the electromagnetic wave forward in space to protect its "non-local" distributional and metric symmetry.
 The flight of space ("wavelength") from time ("frequency") produces the intrinsic (self-motivated) motion of light, a symmetric spatial state of energy fleeing an asymmetric temporal state which is an internal potential of its own nature (the proverbial "bur under the saddle").
 Since the intrinsic motion of light (the "drive" of spatial entropy) also produces the characteristic expansion and cooling of space, we see again that energy conservation, symmetry, and entropy are all related and share a common factor, "c".
 Hence we say that both metric symmetry conservation and entropy, in the service of energy conservation, are drivers of the spatial expansion of the light universe, just as we say that (among other roles) "velocity c" is the gauge of light's entropy drive and of light's "non-local" distributional symmetry.
 Time is both the implicit spatial entropy drive of light and the explicit historical entropy drive of matter.

-of a symmetric conservation domain (light, space) with an
+the intersection of a symmetric conservation domain (light,

-asymmetric conservation domain (matter, history).
-The metric gauge
+space) with an asymmetric conservation domain (matter, history).

-Origin of Matter and Information".)
-When these two domains
+Matter and Information".)
+When these two domains do

 gauged by Newton's gravitational constant "-G".